 - I. R-3, R-3-A (Multi-Family Medium Density) Zones.
 The R-3 and R-3-A zones identify areas appropriate for medium density multi-family residential uses.
 The standards for both zones are identical except that structure heights are limited to a single story in the R-3-A zone.
 The R-3 and R-3-A zones are consistent with the Medium-High Density Residential land use designation of the General Plan. - J. R-4 (Multi-Family High Density) Zone.
 The R-4 zone identifies areas appropriate for high density multi-family residential uses.
-The R-4 zone is consistent with the Medium-High Density Residential land use designation of the General Plan. - K. T-P (Trailer Park Residential) Zone.
+The R-4 zone is consistent with the Medium-High Density Residential land use designation of the General Plan see Section 806.2.030.C for Obsolete and Deleted Zones. - K. T-P (Trailer Park Residential) Zone.
 The T-P zone identifies areas appropriate for the accommodation of residential mobile homes and manufactured housing.
 A T-P zone shall not be less than five acres in size.
 The T-P zone is consistent with variable land use designations of the General Plan.